infinitered/ProMotion-iap/README.md

 #### Product.new(product_id)

-Stores the product_id for use in the class methods.
+Stores the product_id for use in the instance methods.

 #### retrieve(&callback)